 I have two unfinished projects in the kitchen.
 The first one is to find a small and slim sideboard, chest of drawers or similar for the seating area, below the lamp.
 I haven’t had any luck with this unfortunately… search continues.

 The second one is to have curtains or blinds for the kitchen french doors and window.
 Our garden is South-West facing so we get plenty of evening sun – during hotter days too much!
 So some kind of shade would be lovely to have.
 I want the blinds to be well fitting, sleek and minimalistic in design.
-I think I’ve found a good option for these from the Velux website, where they have lots of options that fit the bill.

 If I had my time again – what would I do differently?